greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/interpreting-release-dates_1_1.md

 ---
 title: Product - Interpreting Release Dates
 description: One of GitLab's core values is Transparency.
 We do this to make collaboration easier and do this by default.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/interpreting-release-dates_1_1/
+linkTitle: Product - Interpreting Release Dates
+type: docs
 ---

 ## Overview